What should your proposal themes actually say?

 When we review people’s proposals we see a lot of theme statements that are either:

-• Grandiose statements that sound like bragging and are completely unsubstantiated.
-Like being the largest, best-industry leader ever.
-Or:
+- Grandiose statements that sound like bragging and are completely unsubstantiated.
+Like being the best-in-class industry leader ever.

-Both of them are a result of trying to describe yourself in favorable terms or how you want to be seen.
+Each of these is a result of trying to describe yourself in favorable terms or how you want to be seen.
 They don’t provide any value to the customer or help them make their decision.
-They do nothing for you and can actually work against you.
+They do nothing to help your proposal win and can actually work against you.

 Theme statements should focus on reasons.
-When you try to write a theme statement about why you are better than your competitors, instead of focusing on claiming that you are better, focus on providing reasons why you are better.
+Instead of stating that you are better than your competitors, it is far better to provide the reasons why you are better.
 Instead of saying that your offering is great, explain how it is great.

 The best theme statements tell the customer what they are going to get.
-They don’t offer commitment, understanding, enthusiasm, flattery, promises, universal statements that apply equally to your competitors, or even attributes like quality.
+They don’t offer commitment, understanding, enthusiasm, flattery, promises, universal statements that apply equally to your competitors, or even claims of attributes like quality or lower risk.
 They don’t tell the customer what they require or patronize them by telling them who they are.
-The best themes offer results.
+Good themes offer results.
 They make the customer want you by telling them what they will get if they select you.
 If you leave out what they are going to get, then there is nothing there for them to want.

 The next time you are trying to formulate the message you want to deliver to the customer, focus on what the customer wants from you, instead of what you want to tell them.
 Theme statements should say things that matter — to the customer.
 Unsubstantiated claims do not matter to the customer.
 In fact, they get in the customer’s way when they are looking for what matters about your proposal.

 A good test for whether you are successful is whether you can delete the theme statements from the proposal.
 If you can delete the theme statements without removing something vital from the proposal, then your theme statements do not matter.
-If your theme statements do not matter, then there is no reason to select you.
+If your theme statements do not matter, then you have provided no reason to accept your proposal.

 That is the strongest argument I can think of for why you should write your theme statements first, before the text of your proposal.
-If you need the text of your proposal to articulate the reasons why the customer should select you, this means when the proposal writers started they didn’t know either.
+If the text of your proposal is the only thing that articulates the reasons why the customer should select you, this means that the people who wrote the proposal didn’t know what those reasons where.
+It means they wrote the text of the proposal while also trying to figure out the reasons why the customer should select you, instead of writing the text of the proposal to prove why the customer should select you.
+The difference matters and will impact your win rate.

 Access to premium content items is limited to PropLIBRARY Subscribers